allan-anilson/AutEase/README.md

 # AutEase

 A new Flutter-Firebase project.
-An app that provides a fun space for autistic children and parents
+An application that provides features for parents with children suffering from Autism Spectrum Disorder